 As a general rule, any adult who is found to be a "fit parent" may adopt a child.
-Married or unmarried couples may adopt jointly, and unmarried people may adopt through a procedure known as a single-parent adoption.

-Some states have special requirements for adoptive parents, like requiring an adoptive parent to be a certain number of years older than the child.
-And some states require the adoptive parent to live in the state or the county for a certain length of time before they are allowed to adopt.
+Married or unmarried couples may adopt jointly, and unmarried people may adopt a child through a procedure known as a single-parent adoption.
+Some states have special requirements for adoptive parents.
+A few of these require an adoptive parent to be a certain number of years older than the child.
+And some states require the adoptive parent to live in the state for a certain length of time before they are allowed to adopt.
 You will need to check the laws of your state to see whether any special requirements apply to you.
 And keep in mind that if you're adopting through an agency, you may have to meet strict agency requirements in addition to requirements under state law.